mtov/engsoftmoderna/en/chapter1.md

 engineering practices for each one.
 According to Meyer, there are three primary types of software: Acute Systems (A), Business Systems (B), and Casual Systems (C).
-We will discuss Casual and Acute systems first, followed by Business systems.
+We discuss Casual and Acute systems first, followed by Business systems.

 \index{Over-engineering}
 \index{Casual Systems}
 Casual systems, or Type C systems, are not under much pressure for high-quality performance.
 They can tolerate minor bugs without jeopardizing their operation.
 As examples, we can mention an academic project script, a data migration program for one-time-use, or a system to manage a student association's membership.
 These systems do not necessarily require high internal quality, optimal runtime performance, or sophisticated user interfaces.
-They are typically implemented by a small team and are non-critical and lightweight.
+They are typically implemented by a single developer and are non-critical and lightweight.
 As a result, they do not benefit from the practices, techniques, and processes discussed in this book.
-In fact, over-engineering poses a risk for such systems, as there's no need for advanced techniques.
+In fact, over-engineering is a risk for such systems, as there's no need for advanced techniques.

 \index{Mission-Critical Systems}
-On the other end of the spectrum, we have Acute systems, or Type A systems, where a single failure can have devastating consequences, including the potential loss of lifes.
+On the other end of the spectrum, we have Acute systems, or Type A systems, where a single failure can have devastating consequences, including the loss of human lifes.
 Notable examples include control systems used in autonomous vehicles, nuclear power plants, airplanes, ICU equipment, and subway trains.
 The software that controlled the Ariane 5 rocket is an illustrative sample.
 Developing these systems requires rigorous processes, including comprehensive code review and external certification.
-It's common to have hardware and software redundancies alike—for example, two systems running in parallel that only make a decision when both agree.
+It's common to have hardware and software redundancies — for example, two systems running in parallel that only make a decision when both agree.
-Sometimes, these systems are designed using a formal language based on logic or set theory.
+Sometimes, Type A systems are designed using a formal language based on logic or set theory.

 ```{=latex}